spdskatr/algo-notes/index.md

     return old_left
 ```

-A Treap with random numbers as the values can also be called a randomised binary search tree and runs in **expected O(log n)**.
+A Treap with random values as the keys can also be called a randomised binary search tree and runs in **expected O(log n)**.
 The idea is to maintain a BST with respect to the keys and a heap with respect to the values.
 Treaps rely on 2 utility functions, merge and split.

 ```python
 # Pseudocode for merge operation on 2 subtreaps